-- 3) Individual parts edited - 1) Convert the object to a curve or polygon using one of the following methods: - Go to Shape > Convert > To Curve or To Polygon on the Menu bar. - Right-click on the object and select Convert > To Curve or To Polygon on the context menu. - 2) Go to Shape > Break on the Menu bar and the object is broken into individual parts. - 3) Move, format or delete the individual parts as necessary, as shown by the right object in Figure 124.
+- 1) Select an object that consists of more than one part. - 2) Convert the object to a curve or polygon using one of the following methods: - Go to Shape > Convert > To Curve or To Polygon on the Menu bar. - Right-click on the object and select Convert > To Curve or To Polygon on the context menu.

+4) Move, format or delete the individual parts as necessary, as shown by the right object in Figure 124.